 Heuristic of the proposed algorithm has been outlined in \Cref{sec:introduction}.
-We reiterate that in the algorithm adopted, feasible solutions are obtained for a number of iterations.
+We reiterate that in the algorithm, feasible solutions are obtained for a number of iterations.
 As stopping rules, we set an apt convergence criterion as well as a minimum number of iterations.
-We also insist that a minimum number of random restarts are implemented to help avoid the algorithm being trapped into a local optimum.
+We also insist that a minimum number of random restarts are implemented to avoid being trapped into a local optimum.
 In our computation, the minimum number of iterations is set to 20 while we require a minimum number of 10 random starts.
 On the other hand, the main convergence criterion used in the algorithm is based on the functional value of the probability of win, denoted as $\P(win \mid S)$ for a feasible solution $S$.
-This probability is calculated through the LASSO-induced multinomial logistic regression model, as discussed in the previous subsection.
+This probability is calculated through the LASSO-induced MLR model, as discussed in the previous subsection.

-At the first three iterations of the optimization algorithm, candidate solutions $S_1$, $S_2$ and $S_3$ are selected randomly from feasible solutions.
+At the first three iterations of the optimisation algorithm, candidate solutions $S_1$, $S_2$ and $S_3$ are selected randomly from feasible solutions.
 This is done by selecting requisite number of players from each of the four categories by simple random sampling with replacement.
-For the subsequent iterations, only the (feasible) neighbors of $S_i$ are considered and the best among them are adopted as $S_{i+1}$, unless it happens to be one among the previous solutions or the convergence criteria suggests that the algorithm has converged to a local optimum.
+For the subsequent iterations, only the (feasible) neighbours of $S_i$ are considered and the best among them are adopted as $S_{i+1}$, unless it happens to be one among the previous solutions or the convergence criteria suggests that the algorithm has converged to a local optimum.
 Note that the first step is used to avoid being trapped in a loop.
 In either case, the algorithm then calls for a random restart and it is continued till a minimum number of random solutions are traversed.

-It is obvious that the proposed meta-heuristic is critically dependent on suitable definition of neighbors.
-Formally, two solutions (or, starting lineups) $S$ and $S^*$ are defined as neighbors if they differ by only a single player, i.e.\
+The proposed meta-heuristic is critically dependent on suitable definition of neighbours.
+Formally, two solutions (or, starting lineups) $S$ and $S^*$ are defined as neighbours if they differ by only a single player, i.e.\